Gospel: Luke 1:39-56

 1:42 "Blessed . . . blessed" is literally "well spoken of."
 The person pronouncing the blessing was God, not Elizabeth.
 Her shout of greeting was prophetic.
 It revealed the stature of Mary and her son.
 It was not a prayer of blessing upon Mary.

 1:43 "From where (was) this (encounter) to me" is loosely "why have I been honored..."
 In a society that measured honor by age, the reversal (the older was honored by the younger) could only come from God.
-(The technique turning social norms upside-down was typical of Luke.)
+(The technique of turning social norms upside-down was typical of Luke.)

-1:45 "Happy" is sometimes translated "blessed."
+1:45 "Happy" is sometimes translated as "blessed."
 Unlike the prophecy of 1:42, this sentence is phrased in the same way as a Beatitude.
 In other words, Elizabeth stated the source of Mary's happiness was her faith.

 In the study for the Fourth Sunday in Advent (Cycle C), the greeting of Mary by Elizabeth is discussed in detail.
 This study contains a summary of that one.

-In the narrative, Luke turned tradition upside down when he portrayed the matriarch of Zechariah's clan honor the younger relative, Mary.
+In the narrative, Luke turned tradition upside down when he portrayed the matriarch of Zechariah's clan honoring the younger relative, Mary.
 This turn of events was based upon the movement of the Spirit and the status of the mothers' children.
 The elderly Elizabeth had the prophet of the Messiah in her womb, while the younger Mary was pregnant with the Christ himself.

 Mary would respond to Elizabeth's blessing with a prayer of praise for her new status.